Special Olympics aids in the physical, social and psychological development of the athletes.

 The mission of Special Olympics Ohio is to provide year-round sports training and competition opportunities for children and adults with intellectual disabilities.
 Through successful experiences in sports, individuals gain confidence and build a positive self-image which carries over into their home, job and community.

-The Defiance County Special Olympics Tigers School Age Team placed 3rd in Division 2 at the 2022 Special Olympics Ohio Winter Games!
+The Defiance County Special Olympics Tigers School Age Team became the Division 2 State Champions at the 2023 Special Olympics Ohio Winter Games!

 To be eligible for Special Olympics an athlete must:

 - Have a developmental disability.

 - Be eight years of age or older.

 - Have a valid physical examination and information release form on file.

 - Be a member of an accredited local Special Olympics organization.

 Download all the forms you need to get started by clicking on the forms tab.